wjames111/Atom-Valence-UI/README.md

 # Contributing

 Have suggestion?
 Find a bug?
 Feel free to fork this theme or create a PR with desired suggestions.
-So far I'm @wjames111 the only contributor to Atom Valence UI theme, I would love to see what other do with it.
+So far I'm @wjames111 the only contributor to Atom Valence UI theme, I would love to see what others do with it.

 Feeling lazy but want something fixed?
 Message me or leave a comment so I can improve this theme.